-—The date of our receipt of the wait list form and fee determines your child's place on the wait list.
+The date of our receipt of the wait list form and fee determines your child's

+	place on the wait list.

-Tuition fees for are based on a September through June calendar and divided into ten monthly payments.
+	Tuition fees for are based on a September through June calendar and divided into

+	ten monthly payments.
 Full fees are due for the months in which holidays occur.

 	No refund is given for days missed, including absence for illness.
+For full

-Fees for 2020-2021 will be published soon; for general reference, you can download the 2019-2020 tuition schedule (pdf).
+	information, please download the 2020-2021 tuition schedule (pdf).

 	Bills are sent out at the beginning of each month.
-Payment is due by the 25th of the month; a $15 late fee will be charged for tuition not received by the 25th.
-In addition, there will be a charge at an annual interest rate of 18% (1.5% per month) on any unpaid balance over 30 days.
-There will be a $10 fee charged for all returned checks.
-Billing questions should be addressed to our Chief Operating Officer Rose Lofrano, at firstname.lastname@example.org or (415) 246-4941.
+Payment is due by the 25th of

+	the month; a $15 late fee will be charged for tuition not received by the 25th.

+	In addition, there will be a charge at an annual interest rate of 18% (1.5% per

+	month) on any unpaid balance over 30 days.
+There will be a $10 fee charged for

+	all returned checks.
+Billing questions should be addressed to our Chief

+	Operating Officer Rose Lofrano, at firstname.lastname@example.org or (415)

+	246-4941.